 Ever had one of those weeks where the work just keeps piling up?
 I had one of those this week.
 As fast as I could trawl through my actions list, more jobs flew onto the pile.

-As if the steadily ballooning list of ‘stuff that just needs doing’ weren’t enough, I had two meetings on Monday that dropped two enormous jobs on me – jobs that are so far up the urgent and important scale they make the rest of the tasks on my list seem insignificant (even though they’re not).
+As if the steadily ballooning list of ‘stuff that just needs doing’ wasn’t enough, I had two meetings on Monday that dropped two enormous jobs on me – jobs that are so far up the urgent and important scale they make the rest of the tasks on my list seem insignificant (even though they’re not).

 I call unexpected, high effort/importance tasks like these ‘SCUDs’ – after the SCUD missiles deployed by Iraq in the Gulf war – as they are unexpected, unpredictable, explosive and tend to cause a high amount of collateral damage.